pdebree/pdebree/README.md

 ### Hi!
 My name is Pippi!

+I'm a Master's Student in Applied Statistics for Social Science Research at New York University.

 <!--
 **pdebree/pdebree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.